jquintus/jquintus.github.io/_posts/2024/2024-12-09-Create-a-Hotkey-to-Debug-a-Specific-Launch-Config-in-VS-Code.md

 So of course I went to wire up a hotkey for that... only you can't.

 Well.
-Not be defualt at least.
+Not be default at least.

 First things first, you're gonna need an extension called [Launch Config](https://marketplace.visualstudio.com/items?itemName=ArturoDent.launch-config).